smartdevicelink/sdl_app_library_guides/docs/Other SDL Features/Remote Control Vehicle Features/index.md

 !@

 ### Setting Data
 Of course, the ability to set these modules is the point of the remote control framework.
 Setting data is similar to getting it.
-Below is an example of setting `ClimateControlData`.
+Below is an example of setting climate control data.
 It is likely that you will not need to set all the data as in the code example.
 If there are settings you don't wish to modify you can skip setting them.

 @![iOS]
 ##### Objective-C